Madison Academy (Alabama)

 Madison Academy is a private, co-educational school located in Huntsville, Alabama, United States.
-The school is near Madison, Alabama, but is actually in the city of Huntsville.
-It got its name from Madison County and was originally located near Max Luther Rd. at Meridian Street in Huntsville.
+The school is near the city of Madison, Alabama, but is actually in the city of Huntsville.
+It got its name from Madison County and was originally located on Max Luther Drive near Meridian Street in Huntsville.
 It serves students in preschool through 12th grade.
 (Preschool - 1st are in "Little MA", while 2nd - 12th attend school in the main MA building.)
 The school is affiliated with and endorsed by many area churches of Christ.
-It competes at the 4A level of athletics in the Alabama High School Athletic Association under the nickname "Mustangs".
+It competes in athletics in the Alabama High School Athletic Association as the “Madison Academy Mustangs".

 Madison Academy has a current enrollment of 846 students.